nickytonline/source.nickytonline.github.io/src/pages/articles/2017-12-20-my-visual-studio-code-setup/index.md

 ]
 ```

 Also, if you're looking for great tips and tricks on Visual Studio code, check out [www.vscodetips.com](https://www.vscodetips.com).
+One last thing that I'm really looking forward to is the availabilty of [Live Share](https://code.visualstudio.com/blogs/2017/11/15/live-share).

 Questions or comments?
 Hit me up on [Twitter](https://twitter.com/nickytonline/status/878284255146557444).